Consensys/Form-XChange/README.md

 # FormXChange

-Form XChange is an open sourced zk voting application.
-This application allows user to vote anonymously on various proposals using zero-knowledge proofs.
+Form XChange is an open sourced tool to create and use feedback forms on Linea.
+This application allows user to vote anonymously on various proposals.

 Leveraging the power of our products, including Truffle, MetaMask, Linea, and Infura, we have created a robust and user-friendly voting platform that ensures the privacy and integrity of each vote.